 JL: I'm fortunate to have an awesome little dog (Pepé) that requires I take him on walks several times a day.
 The time during those walks always brings opportunities to appreciate simple beauty, whether it's the morning dew on the grass to just the warmth of the sun on a clear day.

 LP: Fill in the blanks: the most meaningful object I have in my home is _______because ________.

 JL:The most meaningful objects would be a pair of black salt and pepper shakers that Jerome Ackerman made for me.
 Jerome and his wife Evelyn are amazing designers that helped shape the "California modern" aesthetic of the 50's and 60's.
 At a recent retrospective show of their work, I was able to meet them and consequently had the honor in working with them on a project.
 Jerome (now in his 90's) had stopped doing ceramics for several years but he fired up the kiln again and made me a special pair just for me that I will always cherish.

 LP: What's one distinctly "Jonathan" touch in your designs?

 JL: I always appreciate a little something unexpected in every room.
-This sculpture inspired by the iconic thimble game piece from Monopoly board game would fit the bill nicely.
+This sculpture inspired by the iconic thimble game piece from Monopoly board game (no longer available) would fit the bill nicely.